-Over 10 million taxpayers have something more than just a regular income taxed under PAYE or income covered by the Savings and Dividend Allowances.
+Over 10 million taxpayers have something more than just a regular income taxed under PAYE or income covered by the savings and dividend allowances.
 They might have income from their own business or receive rent from a property.
 Alternatively, it may be that their savings or dividend income is significant enough to result in tax being payable at the basic, higher or additional rates of tax.
-These taxpayers may be asked to complete a self assessment return each year and then they will have direct contact with HMRC.
+These taxpayers may be asked to complete a self assessment return each year and have direct contact with HMRC.